Skip to main content

 The Principle of Voluntary Participation

-For the collection of to be permissible under GINA, several conditions must be met.
+For the collection of family medical history to be permissible under GINA, several conditions must be met.
 The request must be part of a voluntary wellness program.
 You must provide prior, knowing, and written authorization before sharing the information.
 This means you have to sign off on it, fully aware of what you are sharing and why.

 Crucially, any reward or incentive offered for participating in the wellness program cannot be conditioned on your agreement to provide your genetic information.
 You can receive the full incentive simply for participating in the program, whether or not you answer the questions about your family’s health.